leekelleher/umbraco-contentment/.github/IDEAS.md

 - Tabbed Textarea
   Like what you see on code examples, (e.g. MDN), with a HTML, CSS, JS tabs.
 Couple be useful, maybe?

-- Bootstrap Social picker
-  Utilising the "bootstrap-social.css" (that ships with Umbraco out-the-box)

 -